Happy hour

-Happy hour is a marketing term for a time when a venue such as a restaurant or bar offers reduced prices on alcoholic drinks.
-Discounted menu items like appetizers are often served during happy hour.
+Happy hour is a marketing term for a time of day when a venue such as a restaurant or bar offers reduced prices on alcoholic drinks.
+Menu items like appetizers are also often offered at a discounted price during happy hour.
 This is a way for bars and restaurants to draw in more business before or after peak business hours.

 Origin

 The words "happy" and "hour" have appeared together for centuries when describing pleasant times.
 In Act I, Scene 2 of William Shakespeare's Henry V, he says, "Therefore, my lords, omit no happy hour/That may give furtherance to our expedition..."
 The use of the phrase "happy hour" to refer to a scheduled period of entertainment is, however, more recent.